marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/arrays-of-variable-length.rst

     return fopen (str, mode);
   }

-.. index:: scope of a variable length array
+.. index:: scope of a variable length array, variable-length array scope, deallocating variable length arrays

-.. index:: variable-length array scope

-.. index:: deallocating variable length arrays

 Jumping or breaking out of the scope of the array name deallocates the storage.
 Jumping into the scope is not allowed; you get an error